New York Wrongful Death Lawyers

 - A reduction in the inheritance or assets that the deceased would have left behind

 Unfortunately, wrongful death law in New York does not currently recognize the emotional pain and suffering of the survivors as a damage for which the family can receive compensation.
 This law lacks compassion, unfortunately.
 It is an area of New York Law that we, as wrongful death lawyers, have been fighting to change.
+The lawyers at Block O’Toole & Murphy vow not to rest until the law changes.

 Generally, in the state of New York, a child, parent, spouse, or personal representative for the estate of the victim can file a wrongful death claim.
 If no spouse, parents, or children survive the victim, then it may be possible for a sibling or other relative to bring the claim, especially if they are appointed as the representative to the victim’s estate.
 Circumstances vary by case; contact us at 212-736-5300 to speak with a Block O’Toole & Murphy attorney and determine if you qualify to file a wrongful death claim.